freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

    |OPNSense - totp server|

-Disable DHCP on the Firewall
+Disable DHCP on the firewall
 ----------------------------

 OPNSense runs a DHCP server on the LAN interface by default.
 At this